 It’s that simple.
 And that tragic — with Borders vaporized only after they put hundreds of independent bookstores out of business, we realize anew why there are laws against monopolies and predatory practices, and how little our government cares about enforcing them.
 Meanwhile Borders also contributed greatly to the fact that the culture is now mired in a devalued concept of the book, which is that it’s a thing that only matters if it sells hundreds of thousands of units

 The tragedy is compounded by the depiction of Borders’ demise as being due essentially to the fact that people don’t want to buy print books in bookstores anymore.
 Giant chains like Barnes and Noble in the US, and Chapters Indigo in Canada, are using that canard like a smokescreen to sell fewer and fewer print books — yes, partly to get rid of some of that way over-priced real estate they bought during the nineties, and partly because margins are much better on Godiva chocolates, stationary goods, stuffed animals and ebook devices.
 Indigo has announced it will devote less than 50% of its floor space to books.
 B&N is headed in the same direction.
-(Why the major publishers don’t tell them that this makes them no longer a bookstore, eligible for a bookseller’s discounts, and must buy things non-returnable, like other specialty shops, is beyond me.)
+(Why the major publishers don’t tell them that this makes them no longer a bookstore, eligible for a bookseller’s discounts, and that accordingly they must now buy things non-returnable, like other specialty shops, is beyond me.)

 This in turn, of course, is going to hurt publishers in their ability to support all their books — including ebooks.
 And on to writers, and so to readers.

-It’s a shame this story isn’t being covered more accurately, and that everyone is instead going for the sexier trend story — note that the Morning Edition story I cite above does mention that someone mentioned to the reporter that they thought this was about real estate, but she shrugs it off and offers no details, favoring the “electronic media” prof’s blather about the “larger transition” of book culture.
-That “someone” was me — I was interviewed at length, but you’ll note my remarks were cut out.
+It’s a shame this story isn’t being covered more accurately, and that everyone is instead going for the sexier trend story — note that the Morning Edition story I cite above does mention that someone mentioned to the reporter that they thought this was about real estate, but she shrugs it off and offers no details, favoring instead the blather of the “electronic media” prof about the “larger transition” of book culture.
+That “someone” so breezily dismissed meanwhile was me — I was interviewed at length, but you’ll note my remarks were cut out.
 I’m not upset to have been edited out, but I am upset that 1. no publisher or retailer (i.e. someone with direct standing and a knowledgeable perspective) was quoted in the piece and 2. that the reporter was so clearly eager to follow the herd and make this a trend — instead of a business — story.
 (Although there is the occasional reporter who accidentally hints at the truth while getting the gist of things wrong — such as this New York Times report that says online sales killed Borders, while also noting, late in the story, widespread reports that independent bookstores located near former Borders locations were seeing a dramatic rise in sales.
 If people stopped going to Borders because they wanted to buy books online, why did business go up at neighborhood bookstores after Borders left?)

 All of which is to say that this is a story that has become about some desired trend, and not the more complex reality — which is that what’s happened is not good for either print or digital books.